InstagramScheduling

 • Example: #reels #instagramreels #contenttips #creatortips #smallbusinesstips

-• Cover image: Choose the most eye-catching frame (or upload custom cover)
+• Cover image: Choose the most eye-catching frame (or upload custom cover—see section below)

 • Location tag: Add location for local reach